I: Enter the tidyverse

 Assigning Output from Pipes

-• Assigning output from pipes is the same as we have covered a few times, we use a <- to pass it backwards to an object (in this case we called that object df_backward_pass)
+• Assigning output from pipes is the same as we have covered a few times, we use a <- to pass it backwards to an object (in this case we called that object data_backward_pass)

 ## Always assign backwards

-df_backward_pass <- df |>
+data_backward_pass <- data |>

 select(x1txmtscor) |>